fxsitecompat/www.fxsitecompat.dev/content/contribute.md

 If you find a mistake on our document or something not covered yet, please [tweet us](https://twitter.com/intent/tweet?text=@fxsitecompat&related=fxsitecompat), [file an issue](https://github.com/fxsitecompat/www.fxsitecompat.com/issues/new), or send us a pull request directly from the "Suggest an Edit" link on each page's footer to help us improve our useful developer resources.
 You can also send us a direct message via [Twitter](https://twitter.com/messages/compose?recipient_id=1707307399).

-## Donate to us

-If our resources are useful for you, please consider [making a small donation](https://www.paypal.me/kohei/3) via the project manager Kohei Yoshino.
-Your tipping helps ensure the sustainability of this independent community initiative by covering our server and domain costs.
-Thank you.

 Together, we build a better Web!